M&S profit seen crashing 90% in "lost year" of pandemic

 It reflects an expected 34% crash in UK clothing and homewares like-for-like sales, due to multiple lockdowns which shut the retailer's non-food space, slightly offset by an expected 1.2% rise in food sales.

 All UK clothing retailers have been hit hard by the crisis.
-Last month Primark which does not trade online, reported annual profit was down 90%.
-Next, which has a huge online business, has shown greater resilience but its full-year profit still fell 53%.
+Last month Primark (ABF.L) which does not trade online, reported annual profit was down 90%.
+Next (NXT.L), which has a huge online business, has shown greater resilience but its full-year profit still fell 53%. read more

 In 1998, M&S became the first British retailer to make a annual pretax profit of over 1 billion pounds.
 It repeated the feat in 2008.